hpc/pavilion2/docs/README.md

 vary with the Python version.

-Since the unit test for doc building simply builds the documentation and greps for errors and warningsr.
+Since the unit test for doc building simply builds the documentation and greps for errors and warnings.
 If you can run the build without issues, the unit test should succeed too.